Aliases for RAB3GAP2 Gene

 GeneCards Summary for RAB3GAP2 Gene

-RAB3GAP2 (RAB3 GTPase Activating Protein Subunit 2 (Non-Catalytic)) is a Protein Coding gene.
-Diseases associated with RAB3GAP2 include warburg micro syndrome 2 and martsolf syndrome.
-Among its related pathways are Neurotransmitter Release Cycle.
-GO annotations related to this gene include protein heterodimerization activity and enzyme activator activity.
+RAB3GAP2 (RAB3 GTPase Activating Non-Catalytic Protein Subunit 2) is a Protein Coding gene.
+Diseases associated with RAB3GAP2 include Martsolf Syndrome and Warburg Micro Syndrome 2.
+Among its related pathways are Vesicle-mediated transport and RAB GEFs exchange GTP for GDP on RABs.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and Rab GTPase binding.

 Regulatory subunit of a GTPase activating protein that has specificity for Rab3 subfamily (RAB3A, RAB3B, RAB3C and RAB3D).
 Rab3 proteins are involved in regulated exocytosis of neurotransmitters and hormones.
 Rab3 GTPase-activating complex specifically converts active Rab3-GTP to the inactive form Rab3-GDP.
 Required for normal eye and brain development.
 May participate in neurodevelopmental processes such as proliferation, migration and differentiation before synapse formation, and non-synaptic vesicular release of neurotransmitters.